What Is the Demographic Transition Model and Its Stages?

 TL;DR

-The demographic transition model explains how countries transition from pre-industrial to post-industrial phases, affecting birth rates, death rates, and population size.
+The demographic transition model outlines how countries transition from pre-industrial to post-industrial phases, changing birth and death rates.
+It consists of four stages: pre-industrial with high rates, transitional with declining death rates, industrial where birth rates catch up, and post-industrial which may face population decline and aging challenges.

 Key Insights